Intersectional approach of everyday geography: Conclusion

-Literature has underlined for decades that spatial aggregation in residential areas both reflects and structures power relations and inequalities: residential segregation prompts upper social classes to defend their common interests and to accumulate resources and capital \cite{Pincon_2018} and at the other end of the social hierarchy, makes poor people much more vulnerable and more 'disadvantaged' \cite{Wilson_1987}.
-The present research provides empirical keys to broaden the scope of these spatial mechanisms centered on residential areas.
-By enhancing knowledge of space-time (de)synchronization across gender, age and educational groups, it constitutes a step forward to distinguish places where 'dominants' groups are well-placed to join forces and perpetuate differential access to privileges, or conversely places where 'subordinates' groups face larger or smaller obstacles to make common causes and to get a convergence in their empowerment.
+Through this original analysis of the intersectional forms of everyday geographies, we extend the scope of segregation literature mainly centered on home places from a single social dimension.
+Literature has underlined for decades that spatial aggregation in residential areas both reflects and structures power relations and inequalities: residential segregation prompts upper social classes to accumulate resources and capital and to perpetuate their differential access to privileges \citep{Pincon_2018} and at the other end of the social hierarchy, makes poor people much more vulnerable and more ’disadvantaged’ \citep{Wilson_1987}.
+The present research is a first step to broaden the scope of these residential-based mechanisms and to enhance knowledge of space-time (de)synchronization across gender, age and educational groups: it sheds new light on areas where peers are synchronously located over the 24-hour period and thus potentially in better position to interact and to defend their common interests.
+It may feed future intersectional studies dedicated to everyday geography and to its effect on the dynamics of power relations and inequality.